M-Shrief/astro-portfolio/src/content/blog/mpa-vs-spa.md

 # Which is better?

-When comparing MPAs vs SPAs, there is no “better” or “worse” choice.
-It all comes down to tradeoffs.
+When comparing MPAs vs SPAs, there is no “better” or “worse” choice, you need to choose the easier and better approach to reach your core goals.
+Then you'll work to minimize and blind the pitfalls your choice, by other solutions, after you achieved your core goals

-Sometimes you need to prioritize MPAs because it makes the most sense for content-focused websites like blogs, landing pages/porfolios and a good portion of e-commerce sites.
-More stateful, interaction-heavy websites may benefit more from the app-like architecture that SPAs bring at the expense of first-load performance like a lot of e-commerce sites, social media and on.

-So you need to evaluate your needs in terms of:
+Most likely you'll need to evaluate your needs in terms of:

 - Domain's complexity.
 - Team structure, experience and how the communicate with each other.